assets/img/logo.svg

 • applies configured security rules (password, 2FA, etc.)

-This provider ensures access even if external LDAP servers are unavailable.
+This provider ensures access even if external servers are unavailable.

 LDAP Identity Providers